Live Digital Painting Seminar by Painter Master Jeremy Sutton

 Thank you to the Sponsors

-The Canadian High Commission and their staff (thank you Sanjay) for the use of their wonderful facility, including computer screen, audio and, of course, Molson beer!
+The High Commission of Canada and their staff (thank you Sanjay) for the use of their wonderful facility, including computer screen, audio and, of course, Molson beer!
 Corel UK for coordinating this event (thank you James, Dan, Jo and Suzanne), for arranging the venue, refreshments, PR and outreach (I couldn’t believe Dan managed to send out 37 tweets during the event, reaching, with retweets, 40K people! – see #PainterLive), and for donating Corel Painter 12, Corel DRAW, Corel PaintShop, Corel VideoStudio, and Corel AfterShot to the drawing.
 Wacom Europe for generously donating a Wacom Intuos5 Touch Medium tablet for the drawing.
 ImagineFX Magazine for promoting the event (thank you Nicola).

 The prize winners!

 For those who attended, you may have noticed small soldier cutouts on the podium behind me.
 They were kindly brought along by Peter and Jane de Wit.
 They included a very topical rocking toy representation of a Canadian Mountie!
 Peter creates these using digital paint and was interested to explore the use of Painter in his process.
 I meant to acknowledge Peter and his artworks during my presentation…